kastein/Semantic-Parsing-of-picture-descriptions/README.md

 PIL <br>
 PySimpleGUI <br>

-## (Draft for) Instructions
+## Basic Instructions

-Welcome to SHAPELURN!<br>
-In this interactive language learning game, you will teach the computer a language of your choice (see below for restrictions for the current Prototype version).
+Hello!
+Welcome to SHAPELURN, where you can teach the computer any language of your choice!<br>
-You will see pictures displaying simple geometric forms of different colours and shapes.
-Your task is to describe a part of the picture and the computer has to guess which of the objects of the picture you describe.
-However, at the beginning the computer doesn't know any words of your language (or any language at all).
-Therefore, you have to teach it your language by providing feedback such that the computer can learn from you. <br>
-Your goal for this game is that the computer becomes better and better in guessing the correct answer during the progress of the game.
+You will be looking at different pictures and describing them to the computer in one sentence. <br>
+Please use rather short sentences and try not to use negation and conjunction."

+In order to evaluate our model we would like to collect your data.<br>
+Please enter any name under which you would like to save your data.

-For the detailed instructions please refer to the [Wiki](https://github.com/itsLuisa/Semantic-Parsing-of-picture-descriptions/wiki)
+For the detailed instructions and examples please refer to the [Wiki](https://github.com/itsLuisa/Semantic-Parsing-of-picture-descriptions/wiki)

 ## Files